rmetaverse/eviatlas/README.md

 # eviatlas

 eviatlas is an R package for visualising the datasets produced by systematic maps.
-It is the package version of the eviatlas app, which you can access at <a href="https://estech.shinyapps.io/eviatlas/">https://estech.shinyapps.io/eviatlas/</a>.
+It is the package version of the EviAtlas app, which you can access at <a href="https://estech.shinyapps.io/eviatlas/">https://estech.shinyapps.io/eviatlas/</a>.

 eviatlas was produced as part of the  <a href="https://www.eshackathon.org">Evidence Synthesis Hackathon</a> series.
 It was created by and for the open-source research community.
 Pull requests and suggestions for future improvements are welcome.